cmaijala/Crowdfunding_ETL/README.md

     	* New Calculations: Derived columns like percentage goal achieved by dividing pledged by goal.

 The code used can be found in Final-ETL_Mini_Project_CMaijala_ASerpa_KChu.ipynb.
-The final data can be found in contacts_cleaned.csv and campaign_cleaned.csv.
+The final data can be found in the Resources folder as: campaign.csv, category.csv, subcategory.csv, contacts.csv.

-## Deliverable 3: Create ERD ((Entity-Relationship Diagram)
+## Deliverable 3: Load Data and Create ERD ((Entity-Relationship Diagram)
   * ### Target Database: The cleaned data was loaded into PostgreSQL.
 The database schema was designed to support relationships between campaigns, categories, subcategories, and contacts.
   * ### Loading Process:
   	* We used the crowdfunding_db_schema.sql file to create the database schema in PostgreSQL.
 This file defined the structure of the tables and relationships necessary to load the transformed data.